-Opting for a fragrance-free shampoo could be the key for achieving a healthier scalp, Dr. Naissan O. Wesley, M.D., FACMS and Arbonne Scientific Advisor, points out.
-Think of your scalp as extra sensitive skin that needs to be treated with as much (or more) care as the skin on your face.
-“Switching to a fragrance-free shampoo can be helpful for those with sensitive skin on the scalp, dry flaky scalp, or itching,” she says, noting the potentially harmful side effects of fragrance.
+Opting for a fragrance-free shampoo could be the key to achieving a healthier scalp, Dr. Wesley points out.
+Think of your scalp as extra sensitive skin that needs to be treated with as much care as the skin on your face.
+“Switching to a fragrance-free shampoo can be helpful for those with sensitive skin on the scalp,” she says, noting the potentially harmful side effects of fragrance.

-Though we take fragrance for granted, it isn’t a given in our shampoos — and depending on your level of sensitivity it might be best to seek out an unscented option.
+Though we take fragrance for granted, it isn’t a given in our shampoos.
+Depending on your level of sensitivity, it might be best to seek out an unscented option.
 Dr. Wesley emphasizes the fact that fragrance is often an irritant, and this will cause the scalp to react adversely.
 “Fragrance, if the person is sensitive to it, can sometimes lead to irritation.
-Irritation can sometimes lead to itching or discomfort, or to visible symptoms such as redness or scaling,” she elaborates.
+Irritation can sometimes lead to itching, discomfort, or visible symptoms such as redness or scaling,” she elaborates.

-Though there isn’t one standout problematic chemical in fragrance, most shampoos are usually made from chemical fragrance mix, or a particular parfum.
-“Essentials oils, with their fragrant nature, may also be used to create fragrance,” adds Dr. Wesley — though since sensitive scalps might have a reaction to these as well, so make sure you’re only products with all natural scents.
+Though there isn’t one standout problematic chemical in fragrance, most shampoos are usually made from a chemical fragrance mix or a particular perfume.
+“Essentials oils, with their fragrant nature, may also be used to create fragrance,” adds Dr. Wesley.
+Though sensitive scalps might have a reaction to these as well, make sure you’re only using roducts with all-natural scents.

 Dr. Wesley recommends Vanicream’s Free and Clear Shampoo: $9.99 and Arbonne True Hair Daily Shampoo: $26, which she says, “contains no artificial fragrance, only fragrance derived from natural botanicals and essential oils.”